 But there’s a lot more to this place than just climbing.
 You’ll discover furnishings and Home interiors that depict mountain life and Neolithic Age relics.

 The lovely 1906 Marmot Fountain, located outside the museum, is one of Zermatt’s most famous attractions.
-A family of bronze marmots frolics among the cascades, polished to a high gleam by the pats of a century’s worth of onlookers.
+A family of bronze marmots frolics among the cascades, polished to a high gleam by the parts of a century’s worth of onlookers.
 A stunning life-size bronze ibex stands behind the fountain.

 See Related: Best Hotels in Lucerne, Switzerland

 10. Theodul Glacier And Pass

 From Zermatt to Winkelmatten, cable cars travel via Furi to the Schwarzsee, then via Furi and Furgg to the Trockener Steg at the Upper Theodul Glacier, at 2,939 meters.

 A ski lift runs from the Trockener Steg to the Furgg saddle at 3,365 meters on the Italian border, also available in the summer.
 A second ski lift in Zermatt gondola stations connects Gandegg and the Theodul Pass.

 A five-hour glacier tour with a guide is available, including trekking to the Hermettji and crossing the crevassed Upper Theodul Glacier with a rope to the pass 2.25 hours later.
 The Theodul Pass was already used to route into Italy in the fourth century.

 A cable car travels down from Testa Grigia, at the top, to Cervina, a tourist town on the Italian side—skiers across the border in the winter to ski both areas on the same day.